Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ![image](_static/images/projectile-interception-01.gif)
 *Interception logic used in [Tiberium Crisis](https://www.moddb.com/mods/tiberium-crisis) mod*

 - Projectiles can now be made targetable by certain TechnoTypes.
-Interceptor TechnoType's projectile must be `Inviso=yes` in order for it to work and the projectile must be used in a primary Weapon.
+Interceptor TechnoType's projectile must be `Inviso=yes` and `AA=yes` in order for it to work properly and the projectile must be used in a primary Weapon.
   - `Interceptor.GuardRange` is maximum range of the unit to intercept projectile.
 The unit weapon range will limit the unit interception range though.
   - `Interceptor.EliteGuardRange` value is used if the unit veterancy is Elite.
   - `Interceptor.MinimumGuardRange` is the minimum range of the unit to intercept projectile.
 Any projectile under this range will not be intercepted.